rigetti/pyquil/docs/source/index.rst

 QVM.
 Second, the SDK contains pyQuil 2.0, with significant updates to previous versions.
 As a result, programs written using previous versions of the Forest toolkit will need to be updated to pyQuil 2.0 to be compatible with the QVM or compiler.

-After installing the SDK and updating pyQuil in :ref:`start`, see :ref:`quickstart` to get caught up on what's new!
+After installing the SDK and updating pyQuil in :ref:`start`, see the `migration guide <migration.ipynb>`_ to get caught up on what's new!

 Quantum Cloud Services will provide users with a dedicated Quantum Machine Image, which will come prepackaged with the Forest SDK.
 We’re releasing a Preview to the Forest SDK now, so current users can begin migrating code (and share feedback